quarkslab/NFLlib/doc/nfl.rst

     poly_type P = P0 + P1 * P2;

-The library optimize these operations to avoid creation of temporaries polynomials and vectorize the operations.
+The library optimizes these operations to avoid the creation of temporary polynomials and vectorizes the operations.

 ..
 Concepts
 .. --------